veillette/physics-book/contents/ch20Current.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Repeat the above example on [[link]](#fs-id2616778), but for a wire made of silver and given there is one free electron per silver atom.
+Repeat the above example on [[Example 3]](#Example3), but for a wire made of silver and given there is one free electron per silver atom.

 </div>
 </div>

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Using the results of the above example on [[link]](#fs-id2616778), find the drift velocity in a copper wire of twice the diameter and carrying 20.0 A.
+Using the results of the above example on [[Example 3]](#Example3), find the drift velocity in a copper wire of twice the diameter and carrying 20.0 A.

 </div>
 <div class="solution" markdown="1">